iot-for-all/iotc-ava-gateway/README.md

     git clone https://github.com/tbd
     ```

-1. Run the install command in the cloned directory.
+1. Run the install command in the cloned local folder.
 This command installs the required packages and runs the setup scripts.
    ```
    npm install
    ```
    As part of npm install a postInstall script is run to setup your development environment.
 This includes
-   * Creating a `./configs` directory to store your working files.
-This directory is configured to be ignored by Git so as to prevent you accidentally checking in any confidential secrets.
+   * Creating a `./configs` folder to store your working files.
+This folder is configured to be ignored by Git so as to prevent you accidentally checking in any confidential secrets.
-   * The `./configs` directory will include your working files:
+   * The `./configs` folder will include your working files:
      * `imageConfig.json` - defines the docker container image name
      * `./mediaPipelines` - a folder containing the media pipeline files that you can edit.
 If you have any instance variables you would set them here in the `objectPipelineInstance.json` or the `motionPipelineInstance.json` file.
      * `./deploymentManifests` - a folder containing the Edge deployment manifest files for various cpu architectures and deployment configurations.